LemmyNet/joinlemmy-site/src/assets/news/2022-01-12 - Lemmy Release v0.15.1 - Private instances, New User Registrations, Email Verification, and Temporary Bans.md

+# Lemmy Release v0.15.1: Private instances, New User Registrations, Email Verification, and Temporary Bans

+*Written by @dessalines and @nutomic, 2022-01-12*

 Lemmy now has private instances, optional registration applications, optional email verification, and temporary bans!
 These are described in detail below.

 Special thanks to @asonix for adding [tokio-console](https://github.com/LemmyNet/Lemmy/issues/2003) and [Jaeger + opentelemetry](https://github.com/LemmyNet/Lemmy/issues/1992) to our dev setups, so we can better identify performance bottlenecks.